kim-h-l/portfolio-sql/README.md

 ___

+This project used the publicly available [Stack Overflow](https://console.cloud.google.com/marketplace/product/stack-exchange/stack-overflow) dataset in BigQuery.
 This project is licensed under CC-BY-SA 4.0.
 See the LICENSE file for details.